Insuring the cost of disbursements without the need to complete a proposal form: Commercial Delegated ATE Insurance

 Importantly the delegated arrangement will allow cases to be progressed safe in the knowledge that a proportion of the disbursement costs are protected against a possible loss.

-Should the claim advance and it becomes necessary to issue proceedings, Acasta will conduct a full assessment of the claim via our standard bespoke ATE application process in order to consider offering a quote to cover the risk of adverse costs and/or own sides disbursements.
+Should the claim advance and it becomes necessary to issue proceedings, Acasta will conduct a full assessment of the claim.
+This will be done via our standard bespoke ATE application process.
+In order to consider offering a quote to cover the risk of adverse costs and/or own sides disbursements.
 The indemnity and premium will be adjusted accordingly.
-The premium shall remain deferred, contingent upon success and be staged in line with the relevant stages of the progression of the claim.
+The premium shall remain deferred, contingent upon success.
+Also, it will be staged in line with the relevant stages of the progression of the claim.

 For commercial cases, funding can also be considered for further disbursements and legal costs.
 Such funding is non recourse and Acasta offer competitive rates.